 When it comes to buying a pre-built scraper, you save up on development team costs and maintenance, but as already mentioned – you will be relying on someone else to perform well for you.

-One of the easier ways to get job postings data is simply buying pre-scraped databases from data companies.
-However, you will need to buy such data very frequently if you want to keep it fresh, as job openings are constantly changing and increasing.
+One of the easier ways to get job postings data is simply buying pre-scraped databases from data companies that perform job scraping services.

-As there is not a lot to explain with the first two options, we’ll go over the first one, building and setting up a job crawler, in greater detail.
+As there is not a lot to explain with the last two options, we’ll go over the first one, building and setting up a job crawler, in greater detail.

 If you decide to build and set up your own job scraping tool, there are a handful of steps you should take into consideration: